kaustavha/luvit-docs/doc/api/modules.markdown

 may itself have dependencies, and in some cases, these dependencies may even collide or form cycles.

-Since Node.js looks up the `realpath` of any modules it loads (that is, resolves symlinks), and then looks for their dependencies in the `node_modules` folders as described above, this situation is very simple to resolve with the following architecture:
+Since luvit looks up the `realpath` of any modules it loads (that is, resolves symlinks), and then looks for their dependencies in the `node_modules` folders as described above, this situation is very simple to resolve with the following architecture: